Fundamentals of Construction Law

 Our carefully designed studios provide an inspiring environment to develop ideas, work collaboratively and share best practice.
 We also have workshops which house high specification equipment, including laser cutters and 3-D printers, to help you bring your ideas and concepts to life.

-The School of the Built Environment is also home to the unique Energy House – the only fully climate controlled research facility in the world.
+Salford is also home to the unique Energy House – the only fully climate controlled research facility of its kind in the world.
 Built in 2011, this full sized two bedroom terraced house is built inside an environmental chamber that can replicate almost any weather conditions.
 It is fully furnished and packed with a vast array of sensors that can monitor a wide range of variables.

-The Course Director, Paul Tracey is a dual qualified Chartered Quantity Surveyor with a degree in law and 30 years of experience of challenging construction projects around the World.
+The Course Director, Paul Tracey is a dual-qualified Chartered Quantity Surveyor with a law degree and 30 years of experience of challenging construction projects around the world.

-As an experienced Claims Manager and Expert Witness, with extensive international experience on high value international construction projects, Paul has been instructed on complex disputes in the following sectors: building, manufacturing, nuclear, offshore, oil and gas, petrochemical, power, process, rail, renewables, water and wastewater.
+As an experienced Claims Manager and Expert Witness, with extensive experience on high value international construction projects, Paul has been instructed on complex disputes in the many sectors, including: building, manufacturing, nuclear, offshore, oil and gas, petrochemical, power, process, rail, renewables, water and wastewater.

-Paul’s research interests are in respect of influence of national culture on the outcome of time and money claims around the World.
+Paul’s research interests include the influence of national culture on the outcome of time and money claims throughout the world.

 What about after uni?